amira-salama1/SQL_Projects-And-Visualizations/Viz/Tableau/SuperStore/Challenges/Insightful advanced table.md

-Insightful Table 2 : this one filters By Sales or Profit:
+Insightful Table 2 : this one has a parameter to select KPIs By Sales or Profit:

 Link:https://public.tableau.com/app/profile/amira.salama/viz/Insightful_KPIs_Table2/KPIsTable